kcloze/swoole-jobs/README.md

 * Distributed task processing system,similar to gearman,based on swoole
 * High performance / dynamic multi woker process consumption queue to accelerate backend time consuming service
 * There is no need to configure a crontab like gearman worker, swoole-jobs is responsible for managing all worker states
+* Support for pushing queues by HTTP API（swoole http server） , does not depend on php-fpm

 ## 1. Explain